 The Engineering Division is responsible for maintaining a high quality of life in Crystal Lake by ensuring that the City’s infrastructure is serving the public’s needs.
 The Engineering Division works with residents and developers to provide technical guidance related to City standards for traffic and drainage in order to ensure that these systems are planned and constructed properly.
 The Engineering Division accomplishes this by reviewing proposed developments to ensure they provide adequate means of handling stormwater runoff and traffic, designing improvements to existing facilities, and helping maintain our existing infrastructure so that these facilities continue to serve the public into the future.
 Specific projects that the Engineering Division oversees include:

-Please contact the Engineering Division for concerns with drainage, flooding, traffic, infrastructure, and street lights, as well as obtaining overweight vehicle permits.
+Please contact the Engineering Division for concerns with drainage, flooding, traffic, infrastructure, and street lights.

 Current Bids and RFPs A copy of Bid Packages or Requests for Qualifications and Proposals may be acquired or examined at the City of Crystal Lake Municipal Complex at 100 W. Woodstock Street in Crystal Lake or contact the Engineering Division at (815) 356-3615.

 To see if the Engineering Division has any projects out for bid, or if the Division is accepting any proposals, please see the news area at the top of the page.

 If you are a public utility, and would like to apply for a permit to conduct work in the City’s right-of-way, please use the City’s ROWay online permit system.
 You can access the ROWay permit system at http://crystallake.il.roway.net/.